- Responsible for strategic expansion in Asia

 - Earned Master's degree in Law from London University

-Previously a board executive director and group legal counsel of the public company Dickson Concepts (International) Limited, Mr. Ching was in charge of its legal and general business affairs in the international world of luxury fashion, watches and jewellery.
-In addition, Mr. Ching had special responsibilities for business development and operations of luxury retail in China, and was instrumental in the opening and development of Seibu department stores in China and Harvey Nichols in Hong Kong.
+He was previously a board executive director and group legal counsel of the public company Dickson Concepts (International) Limited in charge of its legal and general business affairs in the international world of luxury fashion, watches and jewellery.
+Kevin had special responsibilities for business development and operations of luxury retail in China, and was instrumental in the opening and development of Seibu department stores in China and Harvey Nichols in Hong Kong.

-Prior to joining Dickson Concepts (International) Limited, Mr. Ching was a partner in Johnson Stokes & Master, one of the largest law firms in Hong Kong.
-Mr. Ching was at the same time the Chief Representative of its Beijing Office.
-During his legal practice, Mr. Ching specialised in the areas of banking, international shipping, commercial law, investments in China, as well as Sino-foreign joint ventures and arbitration.
+Prior to joining Dickson Concepts (International) Limited, Kevin was a partner in Johnson Stokes & Master, one of the largest law firms in Hong Kong.
+He was also its Chief Representative in Beijing.
+Kevin specialised in the areas of banking, international shipping, commercial law, investments in China, as well as sino-foreign joint ventures and arbitration.

-Mr. Ching was educated both in Hong Kong and England, and holds a masters degree in law from London University.
+Kevin was educated both in Hong Kong and England, and holds a masters degree in law from London University.
 He studied English law, Soviet law, Air and Space law as well as Customary and Modern Chinese law.
-Apart from Hong Kong, he is also qualified to practise law in Singapore, England and Wales, as well as Victoria, Australia.
+Apart from Hong Kong, Kevin is also qualified to practise law in Singapore, England and Wales, as well as Victoria, Australia.